Watching The World Burn on Our Phones

 We could be happy.

-Do you know why people doomscroll?
-It’s not because they’re addicted to bad news or negative information.
-I don’t even think it’s solely to gather information about threats.
-Their phones are the only place they’re allowed to bear witness to the chaos.
-It’s the only place they see someone else express genuine emotion.
-It’s the only place where right and wrong still mean something.

-At this point, I think most of us just want the freedom to feel reality instead of having to pretend we live in the last decade.

-We're not miserable because of the doom on our phones.
+We're not miserable because of viruses or heat indexes.
 We're miserable because this system forces us to participate in our own destruction.
-We're miserable because we know deep down that we're in trouble, that we have to adapt, but we're still expected to froth lattes for assholes, all the way up until the moment a wildfire or a flood engulfs our neighborhood.
+We're miserable because we know deep down that we're in trouble, that we have to adapt, but we're still expected to sling lattes for assholes, all the way up until the moment a wildfire or a flood engulfs our neighborhood.

 We're miserable because we're forced to watch the world burn on our phones, and then we're accused of doomscrolling.